Interior Design

 The Interior Design program is accredited by the Council for Interior Design Accreditation (CIDA), the national accrediting agency for interior design education.
 The curriculum provides opportunity to develop the skills, knowledge, and learning experiences that prepare students for professional careers with interior design and architectural firms, other design-related careers, or graduate education.
 The program addresses competencies necessary for passing the NCIDQ (National Council for Interior Design Qualification) exam, a step required in Texas and many other states for interior design certification or licensure.
 The program incorporates a strong liberal arts background with supporting courses in the arts, sciences, and humanities.
 The freshman and sophomore years focus on building a strong knowledge base in design, addressing both residential and commercial design venues.
 The junior and senior years allow for application of knowledge and skills with a strong emphasis on design research and creative problem solving.
 Study abroad programs are offered to further enhance the educational experience.
 Students have 24-hour access to drafting facilities, resource areas, and a computer lab.
 Membership in the Interior Design Association at Baylor, a student organization representing professional student chapters of the American Society of Interior Designers (ASID) and the International Interior Design Association (IIDA), is available for students, offering an introduction into the professional field of interior design.
 With easy access to the Dallas Design Center, strong professional involvement and industry support are available for students.
 Various professional organizations at state and national levels offer career day experiences, resources, and mentoring.

 Post-matriculation students wishing to change their major to Interior Design must have a minimum GPA of 2.25 in order to be accepted into the Interior Design program.
+First semester freshman must wait until Fall grades have posted before they can change their major to Interior Design.
 Due to course sequencing, a minimum of three years is required to complete major requirements for interior design.

 Code | Title | Hours |